A new commercial growth model

 The fastest way to judge the opportunity is to choose one of the seven demonstrated starting points and run a managed prototype using your firm’s language, service mix and preferred enquiry pathways.

-Start with one agent.
+Start with one clearly defined opportunity.
 Prove value.
-Then decide whether any of the other 15 opportunities deserve attention across client growth, productivity, talent, workflow and new advisory revenue.
+Then decide what deserves attention next across client growth, productivity, talent, workflow and advisory revenue.